Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Arguments:
 1. nrequired      (numeric, required) The number of required signatures out of the n keys or addresses.
-2. "keys"       (string, required) A json array of keys which are telestai addresses or hex-encoded public keys [
+2. "keys"       (string, required) A json array of keys which are meowcoin addresses or hex-encoded public keys [
-       "key"    (string) telestai address or hex-encoded public key ,...
+       "key"    (string) meowcoin address or hex-encoded public key ,...
      ]